-- 3.7 Wycombe District Council applies the adopted policies of its development framework (principally the 2008 Wycombe Core Strategy and 2013 Delivery & Site Allocations Plan (DSAP) - the 'consolidated plan' - and the National Planning Policy Framework (NPPF) in determining planning applications. - 3.8 The Consolidated Local Plan contains strategic and non-strategic policies that are specific to the BcS NP area.
+- 3.7 Wycombe District Council applies the adopted policies of its development framework (as set out in paragraph 3.4) and the National Planning Policy Framework (NPPF) in determining planning applications. - 3.8 The Development Plan contains strategic and non-strategic policies that are specific to the BcS NP area.